NickyGee44/TheGambler/replit.md

 ### Recent Changes: Latest modifications with dates

 **July 14, 2025:**
+- **Fixed Name Inconsistencies in Player Profiles:**
+  - Updated "Will Bibi" to "Will Bibbings" consistently across all components
+  - Updated "Jonathan Magnatta" to "Johnny Magnatta" consistently
+  - Updated "Jeff Reiner" to "Jeffrey Reiner" consistently
+  - Added name aliases in ProfilePicture component for backwards compatibility
+  - Profile pictures now display correctly for all players with consistent naming
+- **Updated Scoring System:**
+  - Scores now calculate automatically from hole-by-hole rounds
+  - Restricted manual score editing to only Nick Grossi and Connor Patterson
+  - Added informational note about automatic score calculation
+  - Scores pull from actual hole score data in the database
 - Updated tournament dates from July 15-17 to August 29-31, 2025
 - Added specific golf course locations:
   - Days 1-2: Deerhurst Golf Course, Muskoka